sergez/do-deploy/README.md

 ```

 ### Usage
 In order to use ```do-deploy``` you have to generate an API token on the DigitalOcean website.
-Furthermore, you have had ssh key on your local machine.
+In addition to that you must have SSH public key on your local machine.
+It is used to deploy SSH keys to DO droplet.

-Here you can find instruction how to generate ssh keys:
+See how to generate SSH keys here:
 - [Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-1604 "Ubuntu")
 - [Windows](https://docs.joyent.com/public-cloud/getting-started/ssh-keys/generating-an-ssh-key-manually/manually-generating-your-ssh-key-in-windows "Windows")